stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

 ## What's all this?

-Your container contains 3 things: tags, rules, and variables.
+Your container contains 3 things: tags, triggers, and variables.

 ### Tags

 Tags are individual things to do.
 Things like "listen for links being clicked on", "track this page view", "listen for form submissions", "track this conversion",  "track pressing play".
 They're individual tasks so listening for form submissions and tracking a conversion takes two separate tags.

-### Rules
+### Triggers

-Rules are when to apply tags.
+Triggers are when to apply tags.
 The basic one is "on every page".
-Each rule can have multiple conditions so you can combine them to create rules like "if this event is a click and it happened on an element that does not link to this website".
+Each trigger can have multiple conditions so you can combine them to create triggers like "if this event is a click and it happened on an element that does not link to this website".

 ### Variables

 Variables are just a way to store stuff you're likely to re-use (mostly text or javascript).
 There's some pre-populated ones and you can write your own.
 Stuff I've been keeping in variables: our analytics tracking number, a line of javascript that retrieves the page title, and a complex regex that checks if the href of a link takes the user off the current site.
-You reference variables inside tags, rules, and other variables by writing its name in  {{double curly braces}}.
+You reference variables inside tags, triggers, and other variables by writing its name in  {{double curly braces}}.

 ## Example: Tracking page views and external link clicks with Universal Analytics